robertwayne/jinx/README.md

 Supports Rust, TypeScript (Node), and Python project structures.

-Generates: a skeleton README.md, a generic .gitignore, a blank CHANGELOG.md, a .markdownlintignore, and one or more LICENSE files.
+Generates: a README.md template, a generic .gitignore, a blank CHANGELOG.md, a .markdownlintignore, and one or more LICENSE files.

 For Rust projects, additionally generates a deny.toml *(for `cargo deny`)* and a rustfmt.toml file *(reorder & squish imports)*.

 ## Usage